wardog1uk/mikro/examples/helloworld.md

 ## Modification

 Add an `END` label to mark the end of the message and calculate the message size during assembly.
+Then change the message to display whatever you want.

     ...
     150 CPX #END-MSG